waived/cloudflare-bypass/README.txt

 /////////////////////////////////////////////

 Overview:
-Because of the increased need for secure, many modern websites implement some sort of reverse-proxy technology.
+Because of the increased need for security, many modern websites implement some sort of reverse-proxy technology.
 At the forefront of this technology, is most commonly found: CloudFlare.
 This organization offers many reverse-proxy services such as Cloudflare's CDN (Content Delivery Network) and WAF (Web Application